ssb22/adjuster/README.md

 `--yarowsky-half-thorough
 `
- : Like `--yarowsky-thorough` but check only what collocations occur within the proposed new rule (not around it)
+ : Like `--yarowsky-thorough` but check only what collocations occur within the proposed new rule (not around it), less likely to overfit

 `--no-yarowsky-half-thorough
 `